-Numerically, we find that for large values of $\ell$ , corresponding to angular separations of spots in excess of $20^{\circ}$ , the ratio $|Q|/\ell^2$ drops significantly below unity.
-In general, $Q/\ell^2$ is twice the area of the triangle spanned by the three points, so, by comparison, for a configuration consisting of an equilateral triangle, we have $Q/\ell^2 = \pm \sin 60^{\circ}$ for spots of increasing strength in the positive (negative) mathematical sense.
+Numerically, we find that for large values of l , corresponding to angular separations of spots in excess of 20°, the ratio $|Q|/\ell^2$ drops significantly below unity.
+In general, Q/l^2 is twice the area of the triangle spanned by the three points, so, by comparison, for a configuration consisting of an equilateral triangle, we have $Q/\ell^2 = \pm \sin 60^\circ$ for spots of increasing strength in the positive (negative) mathematical sense.

-In Figure 1, we show visualizations of $B_z$ , |J|, and $J \cdot B$ at the bottom surface.
-We recall that the configurations A and A', B and B', and as well as C and C', each have opposite signs of current helicity.
-We confirmed that the polarities of the different patches is not important for the sign of the current helicity, but it is instead the orientation of spots of increasing strength.
-In the visualizations of $B_z$ , patches of increasing strengths are arranged in a clockwise sense, while those of A'-C' are in an anti-clockwise sense.
+In Figure 1, we show visualizations of B_z , |J|, and $J \cdot B$ at the bottom surface.
+We recall that the configurations A and A', B and B', as well as C and C', each have opposite signs of current helicity.
+We confirmed that the polarities of the different patches is not important for the sign of the current helicity, but it is instead for the orientation of spots of increasing strength.
+In the visualizations of B_z , patches of increasing strengths are arranged in a clockwise sense, while those of A'-C' are in a counterclockwise sense.
 Comparing A-C with A'-C', we see that the current sheets are flipped about the diagonal, which is indicated by a long-dashed line.

-The images of $J \cdot B$ look more complex than those of $B_z$ and |J|, because patches of opposite sign are now much smaller than the patches of $B_z$ .
-However, one sees clearly that one is a mirror image of the other after a sign flip of $J \cdot B$ .
-Apart from this, there is no change in the relative dominance of one sign relative to the other and one would not be able to tell the sign of the xy averages $\langle J \cdot B \rangle{xy}$ judging just based on the sign of the local patches of $J \cdot B$ .
+The images of $J \cdot B$ look more complex than those of B_z and |J| because patches of opposite sign are now much smaller than the patches of B_z .
+However, one sees clearly that one is a mirror image of the other after a sign flip of $J \cdot B$.
+Apart from this, there is no change in the relative dominance of one sign relative to the other, and one would not be able to tell the sign of the xy averages $\langle J \cdot B \rangle{xy}$ judging just based on the sign of the local patches of $J \cdot B$.
 This demonstrates that what really matters in the end are both the sign of Q and the values of the unsigned flux of all spots, which is only obtained after averaging over all the patches.

 Remarkably, as alluded to above, the sign of the polarities is not important for generating helicity.
-In cases $\mathscr{A}-\mathscr{C}$ , where all spots have the same polarity, we see that they also generate magnetic and current helicities, but less strongly so than compared to the arrangements A-C that have different signs in their polarities.
-The current densities of the unipolar cases $\mathscr{A}-\mathscr{C}$ are of course stronger on the outer contour of the three-spot region.
-The angles between J and B have a less complex pattern.
-This is expected because of the less complex magnetic topology in the unipolar regions.
+In cases $\mathscr{A}-\mathscr{C}$, where all spots have the same polarity, we see that they also generate magnetic and current helicities, but less strongly so than compared to the arrangements A-C that have different signs in their polarities; see Figure 2.
+The current densities of the unipolar cases $\mathscr{A}-\mathscr{C}$ are of course stronger on the outer contour